 BENTON, Kentucky, Jan.
-23, 2018 - A 15-year-old boy kills two fellow students, both also 15, at Marshall County High School in western Kentucky with a pistol and wounds 14 others.
-Four other high schoolers suffered non-gunshot wounds in the ensuing panic.
+23, 2018 - A 15-year-old boy kills two fellow students, both also 15, at Marshall County High School in western Kentucky with a pistol and wounds 13 others.
+Authorities give no motive for the attack.

 AZTEC, New Mexico, Dec.
 7, 2017 - A 21-year-old man disguised as a student enters the local high school, kills two students and then shoots himself to death.